-- Agree dates for the main show and auditions.
+- Two months before: Agree dates for the main show and auditions.
 Book a venue and recruit your team - you will need about 15-20 volunteers to assist with the auditions and to help on the night.
 You will also need some 'personalities' to act as judges and comperes.

-- Establish what equipment you will need - microphones, CD player, lighting, amps, etc. Create posters to promote the event, and send letters home with reply slips for families to preorder tickets.
+- Four to five weeks before: Establish what equipment you will need - microphones, CD player, lighting, amps, etc. Create posters to promote the event, and send letters home with reply slips for families to preorder tickets.
 Remember that the more acts you have, the more parents will attend, so get your performers to encourage their friends to come along to show their support!
 If you're planning to provide refreshments, state this on your tickets.

-- Have a post-event debrief to discuss what worked well and what may need tweaking for next time.
+- After the day: Have a post-event debrief to discuss what worked well and what may need tweaking for next time.
 Thank your acts, judges and volunteers after the event, and ask for feedback.
 Give details about how much the event raised and how this will be spent.